-Sheriff Stone throughout the entire episode.
+- Sheriff Stone throughout the entire episode.

-Him trying to explain what's happened while the gang and Mayor Nettles were away.
+- Trying to explain what's happened while the gang and Mayor Nettles were away.

-Sheriff Stone: I'm scaring myself!
+Sheriff Stone: There I was talking to my deputy and WHOOSH!
+He was gone!
+Pulled!
+Down!
+Belowww!Mayor Nettles: Please Bronson, you're scaring me!Sheriff Stone: I'm scaring myself!
 And I hate it! picks up chair and begins slamming it against the wall I HATE IT!
 MAKE ME STOP!

-"Please Bronson, they're not even whipping you."
+- "Please Bronson, they're not even whipping you."

-At the beginning of the uprising, Sheriff Stone gives a speech on how he must start the uprising because he loves Mayor Nettles.
+- At the beginning of the uprising, Sheriff Stone gives a speech on how he must start the uprising because he loves Mayor Nettles.
 It was pretty heartwarming, and at the same time awesome to see the character give a serious speech.
 Of course, they had to put one funny line in there somewhere.

 Sheriff Stone:... for all the times I arrested the wrong person...

-The fact that Professor Pericles actually made his robots take Nova down below in the mines while she's still in her hospital bed.
+- The fact that Professor Pericles actually made his robots take Nova down below in the mines while she's still in her hospital bed.
 This is addressed during the uprising.